timotejroiko/discord.js-light/README.md

 Pros:

 * Drastically lower cpu, memory and network usage (see performance section)
-* Built-in automatic sharding, command handlers, error handler, custom prefix handler and discordbots.org updater
+* Built-in automatic sharding, command handlers, error handlers, custom prefix handlers and discordbots.org updater
 * On-demand caching (data is cached only when used, say goodbye to sweeping)
-* Designed to run as replicable independent instances (compatible with pm2 cluster)
+* Designed to run as replicable independent instances (compatible with pm2 clusters)
 * Some additional functions and methods for convenience (see non-standard API section)

 Cons:

-* Most events are disabled or are handled differently (see non-standard behavior section)
+* Most events are disabled, are handled differently or require additional handling (see non-standard behavior section)
-* Some features that rely on cached data might require additional handling (see non-standard behavior section)
-* Presences, typing and guild member events are disabled (disable websocket guild_subscriptions)
+* Presences, typing and guild member events are unavailable due to disabling guild subscriptions (see non-standard behavior section)
 * Some features have not been tested (ie: voice)

 ## Getting Started